epykure/epyk-ui/README.md

 Go to the next level and add real time flux in few lines or code.
 Epyk allows to integrate concepts of Reactive programming thanks to Python 3 and asyncio.
 All the features available in JavaScript (socket, websocket, observable ...) can be used as long as the underlying webserver is compatible.

-If the underlying web server is not compatible with those modern feature, Ajax (post, get...) are also available.
+If the underlying web server is not compatible with those modern features, Ajax (post, get...) are also available.
 More examples are available in the []template / interactive](https://github.com/epykure/epyk-templates/tree/master/interactives) section.

 <div align="center" >